zama-ai/concrete/docs/core-features/table_lookups.md

 {% endhint %}

-### TLU on the most significant bits
+## Optimizing input size

-As we said in the beginning of this document, bitsize of the inputs of TLU are critical for the efficiency of the execution: the slower they are, the faster the TLU will be.
-Thus, we have proposed a few mechanisms to reduce this bitsize: the main one is _rounding_ or _truncating_.
+Reducing the bit size of TLU inputs is essential for execution efficiency, as mentioned in the previous [performance](#performance) section.
+One effective method is to replace the table lookup `y = T[i]` by some `y = T'[i']`, where `i'` only has the most significant bits of `i` and `T'` is a much shorter table.
+This approach can significantly speed up the TLU while maintaining acceptable accuracy in many applications, such as machine learning.

-For lot of use-cases, like for example in Machine Learning, it is possible to replace the table lookup `y = T[i]` by some `y = T'[i']`, where `i'` only has the most significant bits of `i` and `T'` is a much shorter table, and still maintain a good accuracy of the function.
-The interest of such a method stands in the fact that, since the table `T'` is much smaller, the corresponding TLU will be done much more quickly.
+In this section, we introduce two basic techniques: [truncating](#truncating) or [rounding](#rounding).
+You can find more in-depth explanation and other advanced techniques of optimization in the [TLU advanced documentation](table_lookups_advanced.md).

-There are different flavors of doing this in Concrete.
-We describe them quickly here, and refer the user to the [TLU advanced documentation](table_lookups_advanced.md) for more explanations.
+### Truncating

-The first possibility is to set `i'` as the truncation of `i`: here, we just take the most significant bits of `i`.
+The first option is to set `i'` as the truncation of `i`.
+In this method, we just take the most significant bits of `i`.
 This is done with `fhe.truncate_bit_pattern`.

 ```python
 from concrete import fhe